๐ History & Innovation

 2010-Present

-NGS, AI interpretation, point-of-care testing, personalized medicine
+NGS, AI interpretation, point-of-care testing, personalised medicine

 Key Milestones in Rhesus Technology